 - Member of the Relational School of Psychotherapists

 I have been in private practice since 2009 and am fully insured and supervised.
-I abide by the code of ethics of BACP and UKCP.
+I abide by the code of ethics of UKCP.
 I am a member of the Relational School of Psychotherapy and am part of an on-going multi-modality Professional Development Group to ensure I am continually developing myself and therefore able to meet whatever you might want to bring.

 I have an MA in Core Process Psychotherapy which combines contemporary Western psychotherapeutic techniques with the Eastern awareness practices that have their roots in Buddhist psychology.
 I also regularly undertake continuing professional development trainings.